HaukeBartsch/3b1b-vis/README.md

 ## Bragging

 In order to show how far I got with learning the ropes here a Lattice Boltzmann (2D9Q) animation with reflective and periodic boundary conditions (no-slip).
-The original implementation is from the Wikipedia page.
+The original python code is from the Wikipedia page and adapted here to 3b1b.
+The lattice on the left is using reflective, the lattice on the right periodic boundary conditions.

 ![Lattice Boltzman animation](https://github.com/HaukeBartsch/3b1b-vis/blob/main/videos/LB.gif)